accessibility-luxembourg/accessibilite.public.lu/content/de/raweb1/obligations.md

 The estimate of resources takes into account

-- its budget
+- its budget,
-- fees and remuneration received
+- fees and remuneration received,
-- public subsidies or private donations
+- public subsidies or private donations,
 - profits and miscellaneous income,
 - compulsory expenditure,
 - the wage bill,